Affordable-Accessible Housing Benefits

 Reduced homelessness and associated social problems such as crime

-Creates more diverse neighborhoods, allowing “aging in place”
+Creates more diverse neighbourhoods, allowing “aging in place”

 Higher property values and tax revenues

 |Reduced regional traffic and parking congestion

 Reduced traffic accidents